bushstas/state-master/README.md

   }

   componentWillUnmount() {
-    // this should be done if registerContext was called unregisterContext(this);
+    // this should be done if "registerContext" was called unregisterContext(this);
   }